 Put Your Decision-Making Skills to Good Use

-Our Human Resources (HR) Management degree program prepares you to play a key role in talent recruitment, development and retention – all of which play a critical role in business growth.
+Peirce’s Human Resources (HR) degree program prepares you for new opportunities.
+Specifically, our Human Resources Management degree program positions you to play a key role in talent recruitment, development and retention – all of which play a critical role in business growth.
 You’ll study practical HR management areas, like benefits, compensation and training, and you’ll get a strong foundation in business principles, law and ethics to help build your skill set and prepare you for real-world business settings.

 Plus, with Peirce, you get flexible courses that fit your busy schedule.
-The HR Management degree is available online, on campus or through a combination of both.
+This human resources degree is available online, on campus or through a combination of both.